Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 You’ll clearly have to pay MUCH more for top-tier hotels.
 That’s a shame.
 If possible, you should book your Hotel + Air packages before the changes in August.

 We’ve been anxiously waiting to see how Marriott would re-categorize its 6,500+ hotels under its new award chart.
 Thankfully, 70% of the hotels will cost either the same or fewer points than before.
-And you’ll be able to use the Marriott Rewards® Premier Plus Credit Card annual free night at 6,300 hotels around the world!
+And you’ll be able to use the Marriott Rewards® Premier Plus Credit Card annual complimentary night at 6,300 hotels around the world!

 You can click this link for a list of all Marriott and Starwood hotels under the new award scheme.
 Let us know what you think!